Tank Carder

-Ricky "Tank" Carder Jr. (born January 18, 1989) is a former American football linebacker.
-Carder played college football at TCU.
+Ricky "Tank" Carder Jr. (born January 18, 1989) is an American former professional football player who was a linebacker in the National Football League (NFL).
+Carder played college football for the TCU Horned Frogs.
 He was a 2010 All-American selection by the American Football Coaches Association.

 Early life

 When he was 10 years old, Carder was a BMX World Champion.
 Battled back from a life-threatening injury at age 13, when he sustained a broken back, broken ribs, a punctured diaphragm and punctured lung after being thrown from a vehicle, which then rolled over him.

 Carder attended Sweeny High School in Texas, where he accounted for 1,200 yards of offense and 116 tackles on defense in his senior year.
 He was regarded as a two-star recruit by Rivals.com.

 College career

 Four-year letterman at Texas Christian University, where he was named a two-time Mountain West Conference Defensive Player of the Year (2010, 2011).

 In the 2011 Rose Bowl, Carder was named Defensive MVP of the Game.
 He batted down a two-point conversion pass late in the fourth quarter that would have tied the game to go into overtime but secured the win for TCU with a final score of 21–19.